zeXLc2p0/backoffice/dev/README.md

 ```
 This is due to the default version of bash on macOS being extremely outdated.
 Install the latest version of bash via Homebrew to run this script.

+## export-redcap-user

+Export a UW ITHS REDCap user's project permissions with:

+    ./dev/export-redcap-user --net-id <net-id>

+See `./dev/export-redcap-user --help` for more information.